 Whether it's lengthening a walk, jog or stair climb, adding in a little more exercise to your routine can help lower your risk of heart disease, stroke, diabetes and obesity.
 It also can help strengthen your bones, add muscle and provide an emotional lift.1

 If you aren't active currently, start with just 10-15 minutes of walking a day.
 You can do this on your lunch break at work or when you wake up in the morning.
 Just that much activity can provide you with a solid foundation on which to build.
 Eventually, try to reach 30 minutes of exercise, which is what is generally recommended.
 If walking or exercising for 30 minutes at once is too much time for you to devote, try splitting up your exercise into 10 minutes increments, 3 times a day.

 Set a Bedtime.

 Most people know that sleep is good for you, but it actually plays a critical role in brain function and overall health.
-Sleep deficiency, which can run the gamut from not getting enough sleep to getting poor sleep, can increase your risk of obesity, diabetes, heart disease, stroke and kidney disease.
-In a positive light, proper sleep has been linked to improved memory and learning as well as better emotional well being.**
+Sleep deficiency, which can run the gamut from not getting enough sleep to getting poor sleep, can increase your risk of obesity, diabetes, heart disease, stroke, kidney disease or other historical family health issues.
+In a positive light, proper sleep has been linked to improved memory and learning as well as better emotional well being.2

 Clearly, sleep is important, but how can you get more restful sleep?
 Start by setting not only a standard bedtime, but also a set time that you wake up in the morning.
 This can improve your circadian rhythms and help you fall asleep more easily.
 Other ways to improve your sleep are: